ydnaandy123/DashCam_python/README.md

 5. Fetch the Google data (Use trajectory)
 6. Create the SV3D according to trajectory(Now, it's important to use the correct anchor!!)
 7. Output the ply file of SV3D constructed from trajectory

 - ![pipeline](pipeline.gif)
 - TODO:
-  0. Fetch the Google data (file lacked anchor)
+  - Fetch the Google data (files lacked anchor's data)